 Data privacy issues: It’s difficult to find enough diverse cases of labelled financial crime, particularly without exposing business or personally sensitive information to financial, privacy, legal and contractual issues (as well as GDPR and other regulations).

 The problem with false positives and hidden crime: Current financial crime control methods focus only on two things to measure the improvement:

 - Reducing the number of innocent people wrongly tagged (False Positives)

 - Increasing the number of criminals flagged (True Positives)

 Yet current financial crime detection systems do not consider the False Negatives (non-detected criminals), because this information is unknown.
 If you can’t measure to what degree your system fails, how can you be effective in driving improvements?

 However, there is a novel approach in financial crime detection which involves the use of simulators to produce enough financial data which contains both the normal behavior and the fraud behavior.
-There are numerous research papers that have been produced in this field, including those by leading international fraud security expert Dr. Edgar Lopez-Rojas which you can read here.
+There are numerous research papers that have been produced in this field.

 Next generation FinCrime analytics